Moneymoney122/Moneymoney122/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a british developer currently learning HTML and Python, and making some random things on here
+I'm a british developer currently learning HTML and Python, and I'm making some random things on here